 In the spirit of being candid, I will divulge a little bit from my own experience of dating a colleague.
 I had been in my current role for a few months, my love life was non-existent and I wasn’t specifically looking for anything, but I knew I was ready to meet someone new.
 It all started with a night out *shock*.
 The flirtation was followed by a series of text messages, and before we knew it we were dating.

 We kept the relationship between ourselves at first but when we got a little more serious, I decided to talk to my boss, not knowing my company’s policy on office relationships.
 In all honesty, I wouldn’t recommend this unless you feel particularly comfortable with talking to your manager about such a personal and potentially embarrassing subject.
 A few months had passed and even though we were both happy, we bickered a lot about small silly things.
-This seemed like harmless banter between the two of us in the beginning, however during my appraisal, I had the most uncomfortable conversation of my life to date.
+This seemed like harmless banter between the two of us in the beginning, however, during my appraisal, I had the most uncomfortable conversation of my life to date.
 My manager at the time explained that our bickering was making others feel uneasy and asked me to address it with my partner.
 I felt so humiliated and it confirmed what I had suspected for a while, everyone was talking about our relationship.

-Eventually we broke up, and thinking that we could be amicable, I went on with my daily life as normal.
-This was not the hardest break up of my life but things were made more complicated with seeing each other every day.
-Eventually I had to block him on social media to get that distance that regular couples would get after ending a relationship.
+Eventually, we broke up and thinking that we could be amicable, I went on with my daily life as normal.
+This was not the hardest breakup of my life but things were made more complicated with seeing each other every day.
+Eventually, I had to block him on social media to get that distance that regular couples would get after ending a relationship.
 Months later, we have both moved on.
 So, with all this said and done, please read on to discover my pointers for handling an office romance.

 Prepare to hear gossip about you

-Nobody likes to be talked about, especially when the speculation is centred around the intimate details of your personal life.
+Nobody likes to be talked about, especially when the speculation is centered around the intimate details of your personal life.
 This is just something that you have to get used to, if you and your partner have a solid bond then to hell with everyone else.
 My advice would be to keep your relationship under wraps until the both of you have established what you are and what you want from the relationship.

 Sometimes when a couple goes public too early, things can take a turn.
 Especially in a professional environment where office politics can play an important part on the relationship or how other people view you as an individual.
 Don’t confide in your colleagues.
 They may be the only people who know yourself and your partner, but opening that can of worms gives the opportunity for talk.
 If you need advice, pick up the phone and call a friend.